 When it comes to call center leaders and their teams, is quality weaved throughout the relationship?
 Quality in a service or product isn’t what you put into it, but what a customer gets out of it.
 That being said, high standards are especially critical when it comes to the team who is having conversations with the customers on a regular basis—your call center agents.
+That's why it's essential to learn techniques for coaching your remote team with quality.

 Exceptional call center leaders use a coaching philosophy to manage their teams.
 This is especially critical when it comes to leading a team of reps who are based out of their homes.
 When coaching a remote team, leaders must learn to help their agents maximize their performance by giving them the skills they need to become stronger learners.
 Just because at-home agents lack opportunities for in-person feedback doesn't mean they aren’t entitled to efficient and effective coaching.